-- 5.20 The costs of modifications which have been approved, or are expected to be approved, at the time of the Licensee's Cost Control submission to Ofgem, should be included in the Business Plan and the RIGs with forecasts based on Impact Assessments or other available estimates. - 5.21 Where new code modifications are approved or anticipated during Y1 for Y2 (or subsequent years) of the Cost Control Period, the Licensee may apply for an adjustment to the Allowed Revenue via an end-of-year reopener application (subject to the process set out in section 6).
+- 5.20 The costs of modifications which have been approved, or are expected to be approved, at the time of the Licensee's Cost Control submission to Ofgem, should be included in the Business Plan and the RIGs with forecasts based on Impact Assessments or other available estimates. - 5.21 Where new code modifications are approved or anticipated during Y1 for Y2 (or subsequent years) of the Cost Control Period, the Successor Licensee may apply for an adjustment to the Allowed Revenue via an end-of-year reopener application (subject to the process set out in section 6).

-5.22 Where new unforeseen code modifications are approved and require the Licensee to incur additional costs within the same year, the Licensee should in the first instance attempt to accommodate the additional costs using budgetary flexibility and contingency.
-Where this is impossible and the implementation of the code modification is critical and cannot be deferred until the Licensee's next annual reopener window, the Licensee may submit an emergency reopener application (subject to the process set out in section 6).
+5.22 Where new unforeseen code modifications are approved and require the Successor Licensee to incur additional costs within the same year, the Successor Licensee should in the first instance attempt to accommodate the additional costs using budgetary flexibility and contingency.
+Where this is impossible and the implementation of the code modification is critical and cannot be deferred until the Licensee's next annual reopener window, the Successor Licensee may submit an emergency reopener application (subject to the process set out in section 6).
 The Licensee should provide code modifications documents as evidence.
+In the First Cost Control Period the Successor Licensee is not expected to submit an annual re-opener and may use the emergency reopener (as per paragraph 6.63).